c3g/GenPipes/docs/source/user_guide/pipelines/gp_rnaseq_denovo.rst

 Finally, different exploratory data analysis (EDA) techniques are applied to filtered isoforms expression levels.
 Main goals of expression level EDA are the detection of outliers, potential mislabeling,  to explore the homogeneity of biological replicates and  to appreciate the global effects of the different experimental variables.

 An HTML summary report is automatically generated by the pipeline.
 This report contains description of the sequencing experiment as well as a detailed presentation of the pipeline steps and results.
 Various Quality Control (QC) summary statistics are included in the report and additional QC analysis is accessible for download directly through the report.
 The report includes also the main references of the software and methods used during the analysis, together with the full list of parameters that have been passed to the pipeline main script.

-Seq2Fun protocol
-^^^^^^^^^^^^^^^^

-RNA-seq is a powerful tool to answer many biological questions.
-While the majority of RNA-seq data has been collected and analyzed in model organisms, it is increasingly collected in non-model organisms such as many species of environmental and/or economical importance, to answer some very basic questions, such as which genes are up- and down- regulated, which pathways are changed under different conditions.
-In most cases, they either lack of genome references or do not have high-quality genome, which has posed great challenge for RNA-seq data analysis for these organisms.

-Therefore, Seq2Fun, an ultra-fast, assembly-free, all-in-one tool has been developed based on a modern data structure full-text in minute space (FM) index and burrow wheeler transformation (BWT), to functional quantification of RNA-seq reads for non-model organisms without transcriptome assembly and genome references.

-For further information regarding Seq2Fun visit: `https://www.seq2fun.ca/motivation.xhtml <https://www.seq2fun.ca/motivation.xhtml>`_

-The Seq2fun protocol starts with merging fastq files with multiple readsets.
-Then Seq2fun use the fastq files to generate KO abundance table and several other files (such as `seq2fun output files <https://www.seq2fun.ca/manual.xhtml#sect4>`_) that can be used to perform downstream analysis on NetworkAnalyst.
-A HTML report for seq2fun analysis is generated.
-Additionally differential KO analysis is performed using `DESeq2 <https://pubmed.ncbi.nlm.nih.gov/25516281/>`_and `edgeR <http://bioinformatics.oxfordjournals.org/content/26/1/139/>`_ R Bioconductor packages. on KO count files and result tables will be generated.
-Moreover, a pathway analysis using differential analysis is performed using `fgsea <https://www.biorxiv.org/content/10.1101/060012v3>`_.

 ----